syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/web-app-application.md

 * Register the Syncfusion Blazor Service in the program.cs file of your Blazor Web App.

-If you select an Interactive render mode as WebAssembly or Auto, you need to register the Syncfusion Blazor service in both **~/Program.cs** files of your Blazor Web App.
+If you select an Interactive render mode as `WebAssembly` or `Auto`, you need to register the Syncfusion Blazor service in both **~/Program.cs** files of your Blazor Web App.

 {% tabs %}
 {% highlight c# tabtitle=".NET 8 (~/Program.cs) Server" hl_lines="2 8 10 12" %}